Gallstones & Pancreatic Disease Specialist

 Gastro Center of Maryland

-Board certified physicians Dr. Pia Prakash, Dr. Josh Rosenbloom, Dr. Eduardo Castillo, and Dr. Dado Xu, along with the staff at Gastro Center of Maryland, treat health conditions that affect the pancreas, gallbladder and bile ducts like gallstones.
-The providers treat patients in the greater Maryland area.
+Board-certified gastroenterologists and staff staff at Gastro Center of Maryland, treat health conditions that affect the pancreas, gallbladder and bile ducts like gallstones.
+Gastro Center of Maryland offers services to patients who live in the greater DMV area.
+To schedule a consultation, call 410-290-6677 or book an appointment online today!

 Gallstones & Pancreatic Disease Q & A